Time-periodic branched transport: Notation and Background

-with the understanding that each of these spaces is equipped with the total variation norm.
-It is well known that $\meas$ (resp. $\vecmeas$) is a complete, normed space, and that their respective elements have bounded variation (see \cite[Remark 1.7]{AmbrosioFuscoPallara00}).
+with the understanding that each of these spaces is equipped with their respective total variation norm.
+It is well known that $\meas$ (resp. $\vecmeas$) is a Banach space, and that their respective elements have bounded variation (see \cite[Remark 1.7]{AmbrosioFuscoPallara00}).

 Next we write